dbrumley/mayhem-docs/README.md

 *Format code*:  `npm run format`
 *Build production code*: `npm run build`, which will output the code in `dist`.

+## 👨‍💻 Development

+The documentation is written in [Astro](https://astro.build/) and builds off the [starlight](https://starlight.astro.build/) template.
+Please refer to that documentation.

+Astro has a [Visual Code](https://docs.astro.build/en/editor-setup/) plugin, and we recommend you install that.

 ## 🚀 Project Structure